Millepora squarrosa: Sexual

 There are male and female colonies and both release their respective genetic material into the water column.
 This is where fertilization occurs.
 First, an ampullae is made on the surface of the coral, this is where the genetic material is made.
 The release of the contents (referred to as spawning) occurs before dark, and the material will be fertilized or dead within 12 hours of spawning.
 Depending on conditions the fertilized material (larvae) can live in the water column up to a month.
 Once that larva has attached to a substrate it will begin asexual reproduction.

 Asexual

 Millepora produce a large amount of offspring and can reproduce through fragmentation.
 The main use of asexual reproduction is once larvae has attached to a substrate asexual reproduction, budding in this case, will be used.

 Life Stages

 Fertilization occurs in the water column, followed by settlement, metamorphosis, and the formation of coral.
 The larvae stage, in between the fertilizations and water column, and the formation of coral is outlined below.

 Larvae: The larvae can attach to any hard substrate, i.e.. naturally occurring or manmade.
-Prior to attachment the larvae is pelagic.
+Prior to attachment the larvae are pelagic.

 Coral formation: As the corals age they create complex structures that serve as habitats for other organisms.
 Due to pieces of the coral breaking off, as many are located in high surf areas, new colonies can form throughout the reef through clonal propagation.